Louis0117/Quantitative_Trading_Strategy/README.md

     `step5.` Sum up the daily user reply sentiment analysis results, give positive a weight of +1, negative give a weight of -1, and neutral give a weight of 0 to get the daily sentiment socre score

 * Trade in Binance
-    Call the unofficial SDK (https://python-binance.readthedocs.io/en/latest/account.html) to connect with the Binance account, and realize the program to control account trading
+    Call the unofficial SDK (https://python-binance.readthedocs.io/en/latest/account.html) to connect with the Binance account, and realize the program to control account trading  -> (binance_api.py)

 * Sent email to client
-    Use SMTP to implement email transmission, send a letter to the user when the transaction is completed, or send a letter to the developer -> when the system has a problem.
+    Use SMTP to implement email transmission, send a letter to the user when the transaction is completed, or send a letter to the developer when the system has a problem -> (sent_email.py)

 --------